mayeco/patagonia/gcloud.md

 2. **ENVIRONMENT VALIDATION**:
    - Execute: `gcloud --version`
-   - If command fails: STOP - "gcloud CLI not installed - ensure Google Cloud SDK is available"
+   - If the command fails: STOP - "gcloud CLI not installed - ensure the Google Cloud SDK is available"
    - Execute: `gcloud auth list`
-   - If command fails: STOP - "Not authenticated with Google Cloud - run 'gcloud auth login' first"
+   - If the command fails: STOP - "Not authenticated with Google Cloud - run 'gcloud auth login' first"
    - Execute: `gcloud config get-value project`
-   - If no project: Ask developer to set project
+   - If no project is set: Ask the developer to set the project

 3. **COMMAND CONSTRUCTION**:
    - Map operation to specific gcloud command
    - Add required flags and options
    - Include project, zone, region as needed
-   - Validate command syntax mentally
+   - Validate the command syntax mentally

 4. **SAFETY CHECK**:
-   - Scan command for destructive keywords: delete, remove, destroy, rm
+   - Scan the command for destructive keywords: delete, remove, destroy, rm
-   - If found: Ask developer for explicit confirmation
+   - If found: Ask the developer for explicit confirmation
-   - If developer denies: STOP with safety message
+   - If the developer denies: STOP with a safety message
-   - If developer confirms: Proceed to execution
+   - If the developer confirms: Proceed to execution

 5. **COMMAND EXECUTION**:
-   - Execute prepared gcloud command
+   - Execute the prepared gcloud command
-   - Set reasonable timeout (30-60 seconds)
+   - Set a reasonable timeout (30-60 seconds)
    - Capture stdout, stderr, and exit code
-   - If command fails: Parse error output and STOP with specific error message
+   - If the command fails: Parse error output and STOP with a specific error message
    - Do NOT attempt alternative commands or installations

 6. **RESULT PROCESSING**: Process results: